ComputerByte/radarr4k/README.md

 Uses existing install as a base. you must ``sudo box install radarr`` prior to running this script.

+Config assumes NGINX is installed, if you dont have it installed, you'll have to enable auth in radarr4k yourself.

 Run radarr4kinstall.sh as sudo
 ```bash
 sudo su -